 - Your card will be charged for the full amount — the value of your purchase plus the amount of cash back.
 The cashier will give you your receipt and your cash.

-When Paying with a Credit Card
+When Paying With a Credit Card

 Usually, you can’t get cash back when paying with a credit card.
 If you can get cash back with your credit card, the transaction will usually be treated as a cash advance.
 Cash advances are subject to a fee, and interest begins accruing immediately, rather than at the end of the billing period, as with most credit card transactions.
 Before getting a cash advance, check your rates.

 One of the few credit cards that allow cash back is the Discover Card through its cash over program.
 Walmart accepts Discover and participates in the cash over program.
 At Walmart, you can get $100 cash back when you use your Discover Card.
 And, unlike other credit cards, there will be no fee for your cash back.
-You can apply for a Discover card online.

-When Paying with a Personal Check
+When Paying With a Personal Check

 Walmart accepts personal checks as a payment type, and you can get $20 cash back when paying with a check.
 Simply follow these steps: